The human body is a pretty amazing thing. Everything that we’re capable of is down to intelligent chemical reactions that produce, well, magic.

 This is why so many sleep disorders happen.
-If something goes wrong in this chemical reaction, you’ll struggle to sleep.
+If something goes wrong in this chemical reaction, you’ll struggle to drift off.
 It’s a fine balance and even the slightest thing, like too much caffeine, can throw it off balance.

 What is circadian rhythm sleep disorder?

 A circadian rhythm sleep disorder is a type of disorder that interferes with your natural circadian rhythm.
 Therefore, to understand it, you need to know how your circadian rhythm works.

 Your circadian rhythm is your internal body clock.
 It’s what controls when you should go to bed and when you should wake up by using the light.
 Simply, if it’s light, it’s day time and you should be awake.
 If it’s dark, it’s night time and time to go to bed.